Environmental Fee Charges are Bad For Business

 It's all in the presentation

-Auto repair shops spend big bucks to dispose of waste generated from repairing vehicles and it is only fair business practise to pass this expense on to the customer.
+Auto repair shops spend big bucks to dispose of waste generated from repairing vehicles and it is only fair business practice to pass this expense on to the customer.
 However shops need to be careful how the expense is presented to their customers.
 Using a separate environmental fee on invoices can have a serious negative impact on the shop's reputation.
 Instead of highlighting your shops concern for the environment, itemized fees may make your customers feel like they're being gouged.

 Photo by Just Taken Pics